Lmashni/pencil_tools/README.md

 # pencil_tools
-For Max Plank Astronomy.
-Tools to processe simulations produced by the PENCIL CODE.
+For Max Planck Astronomy.
+Tools to process simulations produced by the PENCIL CODE.
 A hydrodynamics solver.